stak-digital/units/readme.md

 ```

 - Each conversion must have a formula property where the input unit is represented by `n`
-and an nEqualsOne value which rep
+and an nEqualsOne value which represents the return value when an input of `1` is put through the formula.

 ## Roadmap